 History Videos-all on youtube

-1. Salem Witch Trial - Full Documentary - The Geographic Channel
+1. Salem Witch Trial - Full Documentary - The Geographic

 2. The Revolution - Episode 1 - Boston Bloody Boston